MichalNax/Capstone/README.md

 _Step 3: Install a LAMP Web Server on Amazon Linux 2_

+**Follow the steps from https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html and copy in the code into the IDE to launch the LAMP stack**

 Update packages and install the LAMP stack.
 Install and start the Apache HTTP server.
 Open port 80 from the security group of the Cloud9 EC2 instance.